 In the possible case of a conflict of interest of a financial nature falling within the meaning of article 7:96 of the Belgian Code of Companies and Associations, the relevant director shall take no part in any deliberations or voting related thereto.
 Any abstention from voting as a result of a conflict of interest will be disclosed in accordance with the relevant legal provisions.
 If the conflict does not fall within the scope of article 7:96 of the Belgian Code of Companies and Associations, the board of directors will decide, under the lead of its chairman, which procedure it will follow to protect the interests of the Company and all its shareholders.
 In the next annual report, the board of directors will explain why this procedure was chosen.
-In the event of a substantial conflict of interests, the board of directors will consider communicating as soon as possible on the procedure followed, the most important considerations and the conclusions.
+In the event of a substantial conflict of interests, the board of directors will consider communicating as soon as possible on the procedure followed, the most important considerations and the conclusions

-In 2019, article 7:96 (previously article 523) of the Belgian Code of Companies and Associations was applied once.
-In 2020, article 7:96 (previously article 523) of the Belgian Code of Companies and Associations has so far been applied once.
+In 2020, article 7:96 of the Belgian Code of Companies and Associations has been applied twice.
+In 2021, article 7:96 of the Belgian Code of Companies and Associations has so far been applied once.
 More information can be found in section 8.5.6 of this Statement.